 To be honest, if it were down to me, I would level Wolverhampton to the ground and plan trees and reintroduce bison, bears, golden eagles, lynx and sabre tooth tigers to The Midlands where they could roam free.

 When I read that the birth rate in some countries is below replacement rate, I say good…more room for nature and for wilderness.
 And maybe we are not all doomed after all?

-I hate waste, hate litter and hate the plastic packaging that comes with supermarket food and new stuff.
+I hate waste, litter and the plastic packaging that comes with stuff.
 Trying to cut spending is an uphill struggle if you think of it as depriving yourself.
 Better to tap into a powerful underlying motivation.
 Environmentalism does it for me.

 2. It’s all just shit

 Cutting spending is easy when you think about stuff the right way: its all just shit.

 OK, I admit there are some possessions that I like.
 My 2 bikes.
 My Keep Calm and Carry On coffee mug.
-The birthday cards that my children hand made for me.
+The birthday cards that my children made for me.
 But even that stuff is all just shit.
-It is not me, it is not my children.
+It’s not me, it’s not my children.
 If my house was on fire, it’d be a mistake to run back into the burning building to get it.